InsertGNN: Can Graph Neural Networks Outperform Humans in TOEFL Sentence Insertion Problem?: Experiment

-We test the unsupervised text coherence model at first.
-PAV attains the highest accuracy of 41.66$\%$ on our TOEFL dataset (see Table \ref{unsupervised performance}), in accord with \citet{putra2017evaluating}’s evaluation.
-It indicates that local cohesion is more important than long-distance cohesion, in line with the motivation we design LGNs.
+\paragraph{TOEFL.} We test the unsupervised text coherence model first.
+PAV attains the highest accuracy of 41.66$\%$ on our TOEFL dataset (see Table~\ref {unsupervised performance}), in accord with~\citet{putra2017evaluating}’s evaluation.
+It indicates that local cohesion is more important than long-distance cohesion, in line with our motivation for LGNs.

-Next, we test the performance of supervised approaches.
-First, we use 0.05 as the validation proportion.
-The result shows our InsertGNN defeats other baselines, reaching an accuracy of 71.5$\%$ (see Table \ref{toefl performance}).
-It is comparable to the average human accuracy of 70.67$\%$, declaring our model can do at least as good as non-native English speakers.
+Next, we test the performance of supervised approaches with different proportions of validation.
+Experiments are repeated three times with different seeds, and we report the mean value.
+The result shows our InsertGNN observably improves upon other baselines, including ChatGPT-3.5 in all cases.
+To be specific, InsertGNN reaches the highest accuracy of 71.5$\%$ with abundant training samples (see Table~\ref {toefl performance}).
+It is comparable to the average human accuracy of 70.67$\%$, suggesting that our model can do at least as well as non-native English speakers.
+We also conducted an ablation study to examine the contribution of each loss, and it can be discovered that all components are non-redundant (see Appendix~\ref{appendix_ablation}).

-However, it is not convincing since InsertGNN only gets one or two more right with this small splitting rate.
-We divide the TOEFL dataset into two halves, one for training and the other for validating.
-With only a two-digit number of training samples, InsertGNN still reaches an accuracy rate of 54.49$\%$, observably preceding all baseline models.